Transforming & Aggregation

 - Validate aggregated results against raw data to ensure accuracy.

-📌 Example: Sales Data Transformation
+Example: Retail Sales Transformation

-Aggregations could include:
+Aggregations could then include:

 - Total monthly sales per region.